Columbia (pilot boat): Construction and service

-The original Columbia, was launched on November 15, 1879 by the C. & R. Poillon shipyard at the foot of Bridge Street, Brooklyn, New York.
+The original Columbia, was launched on November 15, 1879, by the C. & R. Poillon shipyard at the foot of Bridge Street, Brooklyn, New York.
 The boat was built for Captain Augustus Van Pelt and other New York pilots, to take the place of the Isaac Webb, pilot-boat No. 8.
 The Web, went ashore in a dense fog off Point Judith, Rhode Island in July 1879.

 At the launch, the christening was performed by Augustus Van Pelt's daughter, Mary Louis Van Pelt, who broke the customary bottle of champagne over the bow of the vessel.
 The company of captains that owned the Columbia were: Augustus Van Pelt, Benjamin Simonson, Henry Seguine, Stephen H. Jones, Christopher M. Wolf, and Daniel V. Jones.

 The Columbia was in several accidents.
 On February 3, 1880, during a winter storm, the Columbia No. 8 placed a pilot on board the inbound Guion Line steamship Arizona, twenty-five miles from Sandy Hook.
 Several pilots from the Columbia were thrown into the sea.
-The Arizona was able to rescue the pilots and bring them onboard.
+The Arizona was able to rescue the pilots and bring them on board.
 The Columbia managed to make it to Newport, Rhode Island with her flags flying half mast.

 On March 27, 1883, the Columbia was struck 45 miles southeast of Sandy Hook, by the Holland America Line Rotterdam of the Netherlands Mall Line.
 She was able to be towed into New York City for repairs.

 On December 2, 1883, the Columbia, No. 8, was run down and sank off Fire Island to the south shore of Long Island, New York, by the Guion Line steamer SS Alaska.
 The Alaska smashed into the Columbia and split her in two. the All hands were lost in this disaster.
 The report of the loss of the Columbia showed the danger that pilots encountered when trying to board a steamship in rough weather.
 The names of the six pilots that perished were: Christian Wolf, Thomas H. Metcalf, Ralph Noble, Charles Arnold, William White, and Abraham Jones.
 Henry Seguine, one of the surviving owners, said that Captain Murray of the Alaska should have let his engines remain quiet to avoid the accident and allow the pilot to board the vessel.

 Second Columbia pilot boat

-In May 17, 1894, a new, bigger 95-feet pilot-boat Columbia, was launched from the Ambrose A. Martin's East Boston, Massachusetts shipyard.
+On May 17, 1894, a new, bigger 95-feet pilot-boat Columbia, was launched from the Ambrose A. Martin's East Boston, Massachusetts shipyard.
 She was built for pilot service for Captain Thomas Cooper E. G. Martin, John C. Fawcett and Joseph Fawcett, to replace the pilot-boat Friend, No. 7.
 They wanted a more up-to-date vessel to challenge the Hesper, Varuna, and other faster boats of the Boston fleet.
 She was the first pilot boat to be built with a modified spoon bow.
 She was registered as Number 2, for the Boston Pilots under command of Captain Cooper.
 After her launch she was towed to Battery Wharf, where she took on ballast.
 She was rigged by Francis Lowe & Sons.